octobercms/docs/backend-forms.md

 <a name="field-trigger-events"></a>
 ### Trigger events

 Trigger events are defined with the `trigger` [form field option](#form-field-options) and is a simple browser based solution that uses JavaScript.
 It allows you to change elements attributes such as visibility or value, based on another elements' state.
-Here is an sample definition:
+Here is a sample definition:

     is_delayed:
         label: Send later